hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/02-terraform-cloud-setup/assignment.md

     With your Terraform Cloud account

     1. Create a new Terraform Cloud Organization
-    2. Enable a Trial of the "Standard" plan features
+    2. Enable 30-day Trial Plan of "Team & Governance" features
     3. Create a new personal account token
     4. Create a dedicated workspace
 tabs: